"Nothing comes sailing over the sea by itself", said Themistocles,

 one more.
 Confusion."

-And any geocentric bartender at a yacht and canoe club could see that Galileo's notional rules of equivalence, in relatively false inertial frames of reference, and the suggestions of heliocentric invariance,
+And any geocentric bartender at a yacht club should see that Galileo's notional rules of equivalence, in relatively false inertial frames of reference, and the suggestions of heliocentric invariance,

 and undetectable motion of the Earth, as supposedly "unaccelerated", and the theory of gravity that says horizontal

 and vertical motions are independent of each other, yet compounded and equivalent, are false and unscientific hoaxem.